THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

-This Banana pudding is full of banana flavor just like it should be!
+This Homemade Banana Pudding is full of banana flavor, just like it should be!
 Come and check out the secret to a fruity, homemade banana pudding recipe that will transcend you back to your childhood!

-The secret to the tastiest banana pudding you’ve ever had lies in the pudding itself.
+The secret to the best banana pudding recipe you’ve ever had lies in the pudding itself.
 This recipe starts with roasting bananas in their peel.
-This does to things:
+Roasting the bananas does two things:

 - It intensifies the banana flavor.